Gallery Key

 thumbs_nelson-c-4

-thumbs_nelson_c_1-2“Chaco” Acrylic on Canvas
+thumbs_nelson_c_1-2“Chaco” – Acrylic on Canvas

 While I was being introduced to the southwest I did several sketches of Chaco Canyon in New Mexico.
 I returned home and painted this for an art course.
 It is still a favorite but I haven’t the patience or endurance to paint now.

-thumbs_nelson_c_10Texture # 5 Colored Digital Photograph
+thumbs_nelson_c_10“Texture #5” – Colored Digital Photograph

 Ah, the change from Black and White Photography to Colored Digital Photography was a hard one for me.
 This was a photograph of peeling paint on a door in St. Elmo, CO, a restored mining town.
 Recently, it was in an alumni exhibit at Franklin and Marshall College in Lancaster, PA.

-thumbs_nelson_c_6-2“Summer ‘02” Hand-made Booklet
+thumbs_nelson_c_6-2“Summer ‘02” – Hand-made Booklet

 In 2002, I experienced the first serious forest fire year in Colorado.
-I was tramatized!
-While we were safe, we could see, smell, and breathe the smoke form fires 60 miles away.
+I was traumatized!
+While we were safe, we could see, smell, and breathe the smoke from fires 60 miles away.
 At the end of the summer, I could not resolve the fear and anxiety I experienced so I made this booklet.
 Inside are little envelopes containing quotes heard over the summer with pictures of burned forests and firefighting.
 It did rain, and making the book was cathartic, but as I write this, we are in another year of very strong fire threat.

-thumbs_nelson_c_7-2“Summer ‘02” Hand-made Booklet See previous description
+thumbs_nelson_c_7-2“Summer ‘02” Hand-made Booklet (see previous description)

-This the booklet after my first real “forest fire season” in a high desert.
+This booklet after my first real “forest fire season” in a high desert.
 This is the inside of the book showing my envelopes (lined with newspaper articles on the local fires) and some of the quotes heard over the course of a very tense summer.

 thumbs_nelson_c_9“Red Tide” Colored Woodblock Print